lgeorges1234/1_Private_Blockchain_Project/README.md

 #### Block class

-This class will allow to implemente instamces of a block.
+This class will allow to implemente instance of a block.

 It contains a constructor and the following methods:
   - `validateBlock()` - validate if the block has been tampered or not.